Workit Health Clinic Notice of Privacy Practice

 - Inspection and copies.
-You may request access to your medical record file and billing records maintained by us.
+You may request access to certain medical records and billing records maintained by us.
 You may inspect and request copies of the records.
+We may charge you for the costs of copying, mailing, labor, and supplies associated with fulfilling your request.
 Under limited circumstances, we may deny your request access to your records.
 In some cases, you may have the right to request that the denial be reviewed.
 Another licensed health care professional chosen by us will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.
-If you request paper copies, we will charge you for the costs of copying, mailing, labor and supplies associated with your request.

 - Right to amend your records.
-If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
+If you feel that the health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 If you desire to amend your records, your request must be in writing.
 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that: (1) was not created by us, unless the person or entity that created the information is no longer available to make the amendment; (2) is not part of the medical information kept by or for us; (3) is not part of the information that you would be permitted to inspect and copy; or (4) is accurate and complete.

 - Breach notification.
-You have a right to be notified following a breach of your unsecured medical information.
+You have a right to be notified of a breach of your unsecured health information.

 PAPER COPY.
-Upon request, you may obtain a paper copy of this Notice.
-Even if you have agreed to receive such notice electronically, you are still entitled to a paper copy of this Notice.
+Upon request, you may obtain a paper copy of this NPP.
+Even if you have agreed to receive such notice electronically, you are still entitled to a paper copy of this NPP.

 CHANGES TO THIS NOTICE.
 We may change our privacy practices from time to time.
-We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
-If we make an important change, we will change our Notice.
-We will also post the new Notice on our website at [LINK].
-If our Notice has changed, we will offer you a copy of the current Notice the next time you seek treatment or services from us.
+We reserve the right to make the revised or changed notice effective for health information we already have about you as well as any information we receive in the future.
+If we make an important change to our privacy practices, we will change our NPP and post the revised NPP on our Site and/or App.

 COMPLAINTS.
-If you desire further information about your privacy rights, if you believe your privacy rights have been violated, or disagree with a decision that we made about access to your medical information, you may file a complaint with us, or you may send a written complaint to the U.S. Department of Health and Human Services, Office of Civil Rights.
+If you desire further information about your privacy rights, believe your privacy rights have been violated, or disagree with a decision that we made about access to your medical information, you may file a complaint with us, or you may send a written complaint to the U.S. Department of Health and Human Services, Office for Civil Rights.
 To file a complaint with us, you must submit your written complaint to the attention of our Privacy Officer (see contact information below).
 You will not be penalized for filing a complaint.
 In addition, suspected violations of the laws protecting the confidentiality of substance use disorder patient records may be reported to the United States Attorney in the district where the violation is believed to have occurred.

 FOR FURTHER INFORMATION.
-If you would like more information about your privacy rights, please contact Workit Health by calling 734-255-0560 and ask to speak with the Privacy Officer.
-To the extent you are required to send a written request to Workit Health to exercise any right described in this Notice, you must submit your request to the Workit Health Clinics by email to firstname.lastname@example.org or by mail at:
+If you would like more information about your privacy rights, please contact the Workit Health Clinics by calling 855-659-7734 and ask to speak with the Privacy Officer.
+To the extent you are required to send a written request to the Workit Health Clinics to exercise any right described in this NPP, you must submit your request to the Workit Health Clinics by email to firstname.lastname@example.org or by mail at: